What is an Insolvency Practitioner?

 Most IPs have a professional background in either accounting or insolvency, which equips them with the necessary skills and knowledge to navigate the often complex world of financial distress.

-One of the key functions of IPs is to help companies and individuals facing insolvency or financial distress by providing them with expert advice and guidance.
+One of the IPs’ essential functions is to help companies and individuals facing insolvency or financial distress by providing expert advice and guidance.

-This may involve exploring options such as a managed wind down of the company’s affairs, a restructuring exercise to enable ongoing trade, or even using company voluntary arrangements or liquidations for solvent companies to extract cash in the most cost-effective manner possible.
+This may involve exploring options such as a managed wind-down of the company’s affairs, a restructuring exercise to enable ongoing trade, or even using company voluntary arrangements or liquidations for solvent companies to extract cash most cost-effectively.

-When it comes to appointing an insolvency practitioner, they can be appointed in various ways, such as by a creditor, an individual, or a court.
+An insolvency practitioner can be appointed in various ways, such as by a creditor, an individual, or a court.

 Ultimately, IPs act in the best interests of all creditors, making them a vital cog in the wheel of insolvency proceedings.